Shawnee State Park

 Biking: 7.5 miles of trails

-Disc Golfing: General Forbes’s Challenge is in the Clearfields Day Use Area.
-The 9-hole, par-3 course has some nice distance holes and an up-and-over-the-hill challenge.
+Disc Golfing: The 9-hole, 3 par course in the main day use area has nice distance holes and an up-and-over-the-hill challenge.

 Camping: modern sites, some with electric

-There is a sanitary dump station and centrally located washhouses with flush toilets, showe rs and laundry tubs.
-A camp store sells wood, charcoal and other camping supplies and is open from Memorial Day Weekend to Labor Day.
-The camping season begins the second Friday in April and ends in mid-December.
-Pets are permitted on designated campsites.
+There is a sanitary dump station and centrally located washhouses with flush toilets, showers and laundry tubs.
+The camping season begins the second Friday in April and ends in late December.

 Explore the campground map.